Clean drinking water

 Once the sea claims the land and the local aquifers turn salty, the damage is often irreversible without massive engineering interventions.

-Completion of the lining for the Sher Khana channel and stricter enforcement of the 1991 Water Accord.
+Completion of the lining for the Sher Khana channel and stricter enforcement of the 1991 Water accord.

 Building raised earthen bunds (embankments) to protect against both floods and seawater surges.